MRauf1/Neural-Network-3D-Visualization/DEVELOPMENT.md

 -Wrote the method for converting images to 1D vectors (necessary for the simple neural network architecture) -Tested the converter
 -Installed Eigen for the project
+-Set the resize resolution to 200x200

+**12/4/19**
+-Wrote the method for converting the OpenCV images into Eigen matrices -Tested the converter
+-Wrote the method for preprocessing the data
+-Tested the preprocessing method
+-Changes the resize resolution to 100x100